 approved organisation means a service organisation, approved government organisation or approved voluntary organisation.

-approved voluntary organisation means an organisation to which a determination under regulation 10 applies.
+approved voluntary organisation means an organisation to which a determination under regulation 9 applies.

-Australia includes the external Territories as defined in paragraph 17 (pd) of the Acts Interpretation Act 1901.
+Australia includes the external Territories as defined in the Acts Interpretation Act 1901.